 With gas DR the Company will test distribution system benefits, reduction of gas system peak demand via a reduction in overall natural gas consumption, customer adoption of gas DR and incentive levels to drive participation.
-An in-depth study will also be completed to quantify winter demand benefits.
-Testing gas DR will allow the Company to understand the impact on gas and electric systems and whether National Grid's role in the market influences rates of adoption.
+An in-depth study, Gas Peak Demand Savings, will get underway in 2020 and will quantify winter demand benefits.
+Testing Gas DR will allow the Company to understand the impact on gas and electric systems and whether National Grid's role in the market influencing market rates of adoption.

-The Company plans to target achieving 42.5 DTh of hourly peak reduction in the winter of 2019 - 2020 and the company will target 78.5 Dth of hourly peak reduction for the winter of 2020-2021, with the below stated DR offerings.
-The Company believes that the majority of these peak reduction savings will come from customers participating in the full day demand response while the remainder of them coming from customers participating in peak period demand response program.
-This target is dependent on enrollment levels and setting an appropriate incentive level to drive participation.
-Since 2019-2020 will be the second year of this pilot, the budget for this pilot is an estimation based on the Company's current understanding of the customer base and market drivers that will move customers to participate in the next two DR seasons, 2019-2020 and 2020-2021.
+The Company plans to target achieving 42.5 DTh of hourly peak reduction in the winter of 2019 - 2020, with the below stated DR offerings.
+The Company believes that the majority of these peak reduction savings will come from customers participating in the full day ("Extended") demand response program, while the remainder of them coming from customers participating in peak period demand response program.
+These demand reduction programs are described in detail in sections below.
+This above stated target is dependent on enrollment levels and setting an appropriate incentive level to drive participation.
+Since 2019-2020 will be the second year of this pilot, the budget for this pilot is an estimation based on the Company's current understanding of the customer base and market drivers that will move customers to participate in the next two DR seasons. (i.e. the winter of 2019-2020 and 2020-2021, each of which spans Energy Efficiency Plan Years)